romainpanno/liber/README.md

 Liber can crate a project for a classic project & a graphic project (not for python because huntears once said "it's just a shebang and a contition":

-You can also choose whether or not you want to add your library to the project with `-wl` or `--without-lib` flag, you can combine `-csfml` & `-wl` of course.
+You can also choose whether or not you want to add your library to the project with `-wl` or `--without-lib` flag.

+You can combine `-csfml` & `-wl` of course.

 ## Here are some examples
 ```